Enterprise-Neurosystem/edge-demo-anomaly-detection/README.md

 The app is deployed using minimal Web UI and utilizes synthetic data that mimics real life sensor data.
 Once deployed, a start and stop button can be used to generate a graph displaying pump data and associated anomalies.

-All source code and data used this demo can be found in this repository:
+All source code and data used for this demo can be found in this repository:

 |  | **File**                                  |                                                              Description                                                         |
 |-:|:----------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------|